Breinify/brein-api-library-javascript-browser/documentation/snippets/language-resolve-ip-address.md

 <blockquote class="lang-specific javascript--browser">
 <p>Sometimes, it may be necessary to resolve a specific ip-address instead of the client's
 one.
-To specify the ip-address to resolve, the library provides an overriden version, i.e.,</p>
+To specify the ip-address to resolve, the library provides an overloaded version, i.e.,</p>
 </blockquote>

 >